-When you're trying to land your dream job, one of the toughest tasks you face is convincing the employer's hiring manager that you are the right person for it.
-Understand that, for hiring managers, the stakes are higher than ever.
-With more people searching for employment, fewer available positions, and a limited hiring budget, these individuals must make every job placement count.
+When you're trying to land your dream job, one of the toughest tasks you face is convincing the employer's Hiring Manager that you're the right person for it.
+For Hiring Managers, the stakes are higher than ever, with more people searching for employment, fewer available positions, and a limited hiring budget, these individuals must make every job placement count.

 1. Make a Good 1st Impression

-First impressions are extremely important.
-Not only will your first impression influence the way the hiring manager perceives you, but it will also give him an idea of how you will be perceived by the customers and other business connections who interact with you.
+Not only does your first impression influence the way the Hiring Manager perceives you, but it will also give them an idea of how you will be perceived by their customers and other business connections who interact with you.